eloquentanalytics/pyeloquent/README.md

-# **eloquent**: A unified semantic data modeling language designed for the age of LLMs.
+# **Eloquent**: A unified semantic data modeling language designed for the age of LLMs.

 *Use natural language to describe your data in a markdown-like format and generate various products from it.*

 **Author's Note**: Eloquent grew from my experience with very large enterprise data architectures and I've been evolving it based on real experiences with clients.
 If you choose to use Eloquent, any experience you can share about using the language, how it feels, where it behaves unexpectedly or where it appears redundant is much appreciated.
 Contributions of additional output products are gladly accepted under a "only we can make a SAAS version of this" license.

+--

+# Products

 - [**Knowledge Graph**](#the-knowledge-graph): A graph of interrelated concepts based on your model, forming the source of truth for the entire framework.
 - [**Physical Target Database Schema**](#the-physical-layer): A detailed view of how the model would look in a database, showing which parts of the graph are available to query.